🔄

 When is pumping normal?

-When using a breast pump, such as an electric breast pump or a wireless breast pump, you may experience a pulling sensation at first.
+When using a breast pump, such as an electric breast pump or a wireless breast pump, you may initially experience a pulling sensation.
 This is because your body reacts to the stimulation.

 • It should not be sharp pain